Posttraumatic stress disorder

 What types of experiences are considered serious trauma?

-In other words, these are often repetitive or repetitive events of an extremely threatening nature, where recovering from the threat is difficult or impossible.
-Examples of this could be captivity, torture, slavery, genocide, intimate partner violence, sexual assault or physical abuse.
+It is therefore often about recurring or repetitive events of an extremely threatening nature, where recovering from the threat is difficult or impossible.

 Treatment of complex PTSD